miguoliang/old_blog/code/_posts/2019-11-20-tips-aws-amplify-settings-static-website.md

 *For a quick learn from a tiny project by reading [Effective Jekyll: Hosting Websites on AWS Amplify](/effective-jekyll-hosting-websites-on-aws-amplify).*

-*For a quick compare Github Pages and AWS Amplify on hosting static webistes by reading [Effective Jekyll: AWS Amplify vs Github Pages](/effective-jekyll-aws-amplify-vs-github-pages).*

 Tips in practice but not mentioned in its official documents helps you work more efficiently.

 Suppose you have a AWS account, or you can follow the AWS official guide to [Create and activate a new Amazon Web Services account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/?nc1=h_ls).